indrapranesh/hackernews-jobs/README.md

 ## Acknowledgments

 - The Hacker News API for providing job data.
-- TiDB for its powerful and scalable database solution.
 - Metabase for enabling detailed analytics and data visualization.

 ## Contact